petroemil/Rx.Book/Draft.md

 ![](Marble%20Diagrams/Delay.png)

 There is also a way to provide some logic that will be applied to all individual elements in the original stream and calculate the delay for them.
-The interesting bit here is that you don't get an overload where you can provide a function that receives the actual event and returns a `TimeSpan` or `DateTime`, instead you have to return an `IObservable` that will be used as a "signaling stream": when it produces its first element, the `Delay()` operator will emmit the associated event on its output stream.
+The interesting bit here is that you don't get an overload where you can provide a function that receives the actual event and returns a `TimeSpan` or `DateTime`, instead you have to return an `IObservable` that will be used as a "signalling stream": when it produces its first element, the `Delay()` operator will emit the associated event on its output stream.

 In this case it's also possible that your logic will delay the event "n" to a later point in time than the event "n+1", meaning this might mess up the order of your events.

-There are some other operators where you can use this kind of pattern of providing an `IObservable<object>` (the actual data travelling on it doesn't matter, hence the `object`) as a "signaling stream".
+There are some other operators where you can use this kind of pattern of providing an `IObservable<object>` (the actual data travelling on it doesn't matter, hence the `object`) as a "signalling stream".

 #### Throttle

 You could already read a little bit about the `Throttle()` operator in the Introduction chapter.
 Its purpose is to throttle the stream to not produce events too fast.
 You might want to build an auto-complete TextBox that is hooked to some web service to provide its suggestions, and you would probably not want to send a web request every single time the user hits a key.
 You want to wait a little bit for the user to calm down and stop typing, that's the moment when the user runs out of ideas to type and is waiting for some suggestion.
 It's also very useful little trick to reduce the network traffic and processing required to provide this little service.

-An other example could be some kind of mouse position tracking system, that tracks where the user is "resting" the cursor, so you only want to receive some notification if the user didn't move the mouse for like one second.
+Another example could be some kind of mouse position tracking system, that tracks where the user is "resting" the cursor, so you only want to receive some notification if the user didn't move the mouse for like one second.

-The operators behavior is that it will always emmit the very last element before the "rest time" and it will just simply ignore the other events (events that were followed by an other event "too soon").
+The operators’ behaviour is that it will always emit the very last element before the "rest time" and it will just simply ignore the other events (events that were followed by another event "too soon").

 The following example shows the throttling of `KeyDown` event: